pauljunsukhan/MovesenseShowcase-iOS/MAX3000x_Configuration_Guide.md

     *   A pre-defined convenience method that executes the specific sequence for an EEG-friendly setup (detailed below).

 **Underlying Mechanism:**
-The module uses direct calls to `MDSWrapper.sharedInstance().doPut(...)`, passing parameters as an unnamed JSON array in the `contract` argument.
+The module uses direct calls to `MDSWrapper.shared.doPut(...)`, passing parameters as an unnamed JSON array in the `contract` argument.
 This aligns with the Movesense iOS SDK's method for handling positional parameters for these generic component paths.

 ## II.
 Configuring MAX3000x for EEG Measurements